Cubs vs. Marlins Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (4-0) will take to the mound for the Cubs and make his seventh start of the season.
+- The Cubs will send Drew Smyly (3-1) to the mound for his seventh start this season.

 |Opponent